Porphyria: Cause

 The porphyrias are generally considered genetic in nature.

 Genetics

 Subtypes of porphyrias depend on which enzyme is deficient.

 X-linked dominant protoporphyria is a rare form of erythropoietic protoporphyria caused by a gain-of-function mutation in ALAS2 characterized by severe photosensitivity.

-In the autosomal recessive types, if a person inherits a single gene they may become a carrier.
-Generally they do not have symptoms, but may pass the gene onto offspring.
+In the autosomal recessive types, anyone who inherit a single gene may become a carrier.
+Generally they do not have symptoms but may pass the gene on to offspring.

 Triggers

-Acute porphyria can be triggered by a number of drugs, most of which are believed to trigger it by interacting with enzymes in the liver which are made with heme.
+Acute porphyria can be triggered by a number of drugs, most of which are believed to trigger it by interacting with enzymes in the liver that are made with heme.
 Such drugs include: